-The CY7C1166V18, CY7C1177V18, CY7C1168V18, and CY7C1170V18 are 1.8V Synchronous Pipelined SRAMs equipped with DDR-II+ architecture.
-The DDR-II+ consists of an SRAM core with an advanced synchronous peripheral circuitry.
+The CY7C1246V18, CY7C1257V18, CY7C1248V18, and CY7C1250V18 are 1.8V Synchronous Pipelined SRAM equipped with DDR-II+ architecture.
+The DDR-II+ consists of an SRAM core with advanced synchronous peripheral circuitry.
 Addresses for read and write are latched on alternate rising edges of the input (K) clock.
-Write data is registered on the rising edges of both K and K. Read data is driven on the rising edges of K and K. Each address location is associated with two 8-bit words (CY7C1166V18), or 9-bit words (CY7C1177V18), or 18-bit words (CY7C1168V18), or 36-bit words (CY7C1170V18) that burst sequentially into or out of the device.
+Write data is registered on the rising edges of both K and K. Read data is driven on the rising edges of both K and K. Each address location is associated with two 8-bit words (CY7C1246V18), 9-bit words (CY7C1257V18), 18-bit words (CY7C1248V18), or 36-bit words (CY7C1250V18) that burst sequentially into or out of the device.

 Asynchronous inputs include output impedance matching input (ZQ).
-Synchronous data outputs (Q, sharing the same physical pins as the data inputs D) are tightly matched to the two output echo clocks CQ/CQ, eliminating the need for separately capturing data from each individual DDR SRAM in the system design.
+Synchronous data outputs (Q, which share the same physical pins with the data inputs, D) are tightly matched to the two output echo clocks CQ/CQ, eliminating the need to capture data separately from individual DDR SRAMs in the system design.